-Since COVID has become a regular part of our world, video interviews have become a lot more common.
-However, in-person interviews are still a typical part of the hiring process.
-Some things have not changed for in-person interviews, but it’s good to review best practices and address the changes COVID has added to the process.
+Video interviews have become a common part of a hiring process.
+However, in-person interviews are typically part of the process as well.
+Some things have not changed for in-person interviews, but it’s good to review best practices and address the changes Covid pandemic has added to the process.

 Here are our recommendations, along with links to articles that can give additional information.